chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

 }
 ```

 Now, it is **really** bad practice as a developer to have multiple threads write to the same variable at the same time.
 At best, the data gets a little corrupted but the program keeps chugging.
 At worst, one of the threads has a `segmentation fault`, or an error in memory reads and writes, which will crash the entire program.
 Go remedies this by providing channels to funnel data between the threads.
 When you request a variable from a channel, it gets the oldest value added and continues your program.
 The channel isn't ready to read or write, execution will pause until the channel is complete being written to or until the channel is ready to send your data to a variable.
-A nice little website called [Go By Example](https://gobyexample.com) has a better way of explaining basically everything on this page, and I highly reccomend you go and check out that site for more Go stuff, but for now I am going to borrow the part the site about using channels as a tool to better organize your goroutines.
+A nice little website called [Go By Example](https://gobyexample.com) has a better way of explaining basically everything on this page, and I highly recommend you go and check out that site for more Go stuff, but for now I am going to borrow the part the site about using channels as a tool to better organize your goroutines.
 First I will show you his example from [here](https://gobyexample.com/channel-synchronization) and explain a little better after you look over it:

 ```Go
 package main